szclsya/sasm/doc/config.md

-Omakase requires a config folder of this structure:
+sasm requires a config folder of this structure:

 ```
 CONFIG_ROOT (typically /etc/omakase)